bjuppa/fluent-form/README.md

 Calling `inline($inline = true)` on a container will turn all its form control blocks and wrappers into `<span>` and does it's best avoiding any block-display HTML elements inside.
 Not all form controls are suitable for inline display, use it at your own discretion.
-Some CSS classes are also added for styling of inline forms.
+CSS classes are also added for styling of inline forms.

 Any descriptive elements containing messages related to form controls, are grouped and displayed before the inline content, still referenced using `aria-describedby` for good accessibility.